gsl-lite/gsl-lite/README.md

 using the prefixed macros `gsl_Expects()` and `gsl_Ensures()` rather than the unprefixed macros `Expects()` and `Ensures()` for precondition and postcondition checking.

-To avoid any code changes, you may enable [GSL compatibility mode](#using-the-gsl-compatibility-mode) instead.
+Note that *gsl-lite* v1 also changed the defaults for many of *gsl-lite*'s configuration options.
+See the [v1.0 release notes](https://github.com/gsl-lite/gsl-lite/releases/tag/v1.0.0) for a comprehensive list of changes.
+This should not affect you if you had already opted in to version-1 defaults by setting `gsl_CONFIG_DEFAULTS_VERSION=1` or by linking to the `gsl::gsl-lite-v1` target in CMake.

-To minimize the pervasiveness code changes, it can be useful to define a namespace alias *inside your own namespace*:
+To reduce the pervasiveness of required changes, it can be useful to define a namespace alias inside your own namespace:

 ```c++
 // my-lib.hpp